University of Copenhagen or Aarhus University? | Top Universities

 Aarhus University

-Aarhus University offers four scholarship programs for fee-paying graduate students (i.e. non-EU students) These are funded by the Danish state and apply to four different subject areas: arts, business and social sciences, science and technology, and health.
+Aarhus University offers scholarship programmes for fee-paying graduate students (i.e. non-EU students) These are funded by the Danish state and apply to four different subject areas: arts, business and social sciences, science and technology, and health.
 These scholarships generally include a full tuition waiver and a monthly scholarship for a maximum of 23 months.

 Aarhus University is also approved for the William D. Ford loan program, which offers financial support to American students - you can learn more here.